Who can become ELA Certified

 - there are no preconditions as to the educational background of candidates applying for certification

-ECBL may appoint only one Awarding Body in each territory (called The National Certification Centre), which will be responsible for the programme.
+ELA Certification board may appoint only one Awarding Body in each territory (called The National Certification Centre), which will be responsible for the programme.
 In general, a territory will be a country.
-Departures from these rules – only in exceptional circumstances – may result from justified reasons and have to be approved by the ECBL Board and then by the ECBL General Assembly.
+Departures from these rules – only in exceptional circumstances – may result from justified reasons and have to be approved by the ELA Certification Board and then by the ELA General Assembly.

-It is recommended that a candidate NCC is a member of the European Logistics Association, so any organisation applying for ECBL participation will be encouraged to join The European Logistics Association as a full or an associate member.
-The reason for this recommendation is that – in fact – the competence standards implemented and used by ECBL for certification are owned by ELA.
+It is recommended for a candidate NCC to be a member of the European Logistics Association, so any organisation applying for ELA Certification participation will be encouraged to join The European Logistics Association as a full or an associate member.
+The reason for this recommendation is that – in fact – the competence standards implemented and used by ELA certification are owned by ELA.

 If in a country there are already ELA member associations, these organisations get the first option of becoming the National Certification Centre for their territory.

-If there is no national ELA member association the application shall be investigated by the ECBL Board and the participation may be granted fully or temporarily by the General Assembly of the European Certification Board for Logistics.
+If there is no national ELA member association the application shall be investigated by the ELA Certification Board and the participation may be granted fully or temporarily by the General Assembly of the ELA.